-In this two-week course, you'll learn the basics of selling yourself and your work like a pro, from social media to bio-writing and media outreach.
+In this one-week course, you'll learn the basics of selling yourself and your work like a pro, from social media to bio-writing and media outreach.

 Your Instructor: Rob Hart, associate publisher of MysteriousPress.com